mlotti/HplusHW/HeavyChHiggsToTauNu/test/statisticalAnalysis/limitsBR/readme.txt

 to produce the plots for the case of soft cuts, 3 jets.
 The png files are generated automatically.

 3) making new kind of plots

+Some changes can be done directly with additional parameters, please see the instructions.

 To make plots for new cuts, you need to hard-code the new values.

-To change luminosity, just change this hard-coded value, the value in the plots changes accordingly:

- Double_t myLuminosity = 40;//pb-1

-To use 100% uncertainty in QCD, toggle this global variable (bad style, yes...):

- bool QCDuncertainty100 = true;
+Make them as a new "choice" so that plots with older values can always be regenerated.

-Tevatron results: toggle the following to show/hide Tevatron results:
+Tevatron results: toggle the following hard-coded value to show/hide Tevatron results:

  bool plotTevatron1fb = true